• Share this on:

 Table 2: Competing countries

-Close to Europe, which results in very short lead times.
-The country produces high-quality apparel in small quantities and it has a European business culture.
-Turkish manufacturers accept payment in euros.
+Close to Europe, which results in very short lead and transport times.
+Produces low to high-quality apparel in many categories, offers high flexibility and has a European business culture.
+Manufacturers accept payment in euros. |

 Pakistan

-Located close to Europe, resulting in very short lead times.
-Experienced in producing trousers and denim.
+Located close to Europe, resulting in very short lead and transport times.
+Experienced in producing trousers and denim. |

 Tips: